leoloso/graphql-by-pop.com/docs/getting-started/installation/wordpress.md

 After this step, there should be file a `mu-require.php` under the `wp-content/mu-plugins` folder.
 If for some reason it is not there, run `composer update` again.
 :::

-5. Add this code to the beginning of file `wp-config.php`:
+5. Load Composer and initialize the `Component` class for all the required packages, by adding code like this one at the beginning of file `wp-config.php`:

 ```php
 // Load Composer’s autoloader